Net Zero

 Reporting on Scope 1, 2 and 3 direct and indirect GHG emissions across core business activities.

-Life cycle analysis
+Life cycle assessment

 Calculate the carbon emissions of a product you sell from manufacturers to eventual disposal.